Frequently Asked Questions

 Can you play outdoors?

-Yes, I’m happy to play outdoors in the summer months, although you’ll need to make sure that there’s adequate protection from the weather.
+Yes, I’m happy to play outdoors in the summer months, although you’ll need to provide adequate protection (or a contingency plan) in case of rain or high wind.

 Also, please bear in mind that I’ll need access to a power socket for my equipment.